 At the same time another group, the 500-Year Committee, an organization composed of many ethnicities dedicated to combating insensitivity to Native-American concerns, was beginning to target the Cleveland baseball team's use of the name "Indians" and of its Chief Wahoo logo.
 The name and logo are found demeaning to Native Americans, who believe that no ethnic group should be reduced to mascot status.

 Ultimately, however, the pleas of the local Native-American community proved unavailing.
 In 1994, as the Cleveland Indians moved to Jacobs Field, so too did the opening day protest tradition.
+Pressure continued to increase, until at the beginning of 2018, the Indians announced they would be removing Chief Wahoo from uniforms and caps following the season.
+The debate about the team's name, however, is still ongoing.

 Kent State Univ.